-A template of an HVM instrumentation script is included with the Experience Manager installation.
+A template of an HVM instrumentation script is included with the Experience Manager installation in the OperationsCenter_ExperienceManager_install_path/hvm-template/ directory.
 Before loading the file onto a Web site you wish to monitor, you must set configuration parameters located at the top of the file.
 Typically, the only variables that might need to be changed are the following: